samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks.md

 Two things:

-1. Spark jobs that *may* require transfer of *object* data between JVMs a Trying to broadcast non-serializable data b Trying to collect non-serializable data c Tryiny to *shuffle* non-serializable data
+1. Spark jobs that *may* require transfer of *object* data between JVMs
+    - Trying to broadcast non-serializable data
+    - Trying to collect non-serializable data
+    - Tryiny to *shuffle* non-serializable data
 2. Spark jobs that transfer *meta* data between JVMs via (intentional or unintentional) **transative closure capture**

 Both reasons can be very subtle.